peterallenpt/peterfreelancer/README.md

 With a background in graphic design and web development, I've worked as a freelance creative and technical problem-solver on hundreds of projects for global brands at top London agencies such as Radley Yeldar, Imagination, GOOD and Hogarth Worldwide as well as corporate and government environments.

-I'm an expert Creative Suite user (print, digital and motion) and full stack developer (html, js, php, sql).
+I'm also a full stack developer (html, js, php, sql).
 I build fast, light and accessible sites and powerful web apps.

 I'm always open to hearing about new projects.
 Contact me for a chat.
 No recruitment agencies please.
 <!---